We’re sharing an update on the progress we’ve made on the outside of our home with a new retaining wall and the front porch.

 For the retaining wall, the need came about after adding driveway mix last summer.
-There is a pretty big slope and we were losing a lot of the mix down the dill – from rain, from traffic, from the dogs.
+There is a pretty big slope and we were losing a lot of the mix down the hill – from rain, from traffic, from the dogs.
 Anyways, we didn’t want to have to constantly replace it, so we thought adding in a retaining wall would help hold everything together.
 Also, curbside appeal.

-We first tackled the retaining wall and then moved onto the porch.
+We first tackled the retaining wall and then moved on to the porch.
 But, as you may know, before you build up, you need to tear down.

 Once they were (finally) out, we had to remove the plants and the dirt.
-The new wall was placed a little differently than the existing wall (of course), so we had some rearranging to do.
+The new wall was placed a little differently from the existing wall (of course), so we had some rearranging to do.

 From there, it was all about the digging and hauling of the new block.
-I had flashbacks to August 2017 when we built the garage foundation – luckily we only had about ⅓ of the blocks to lug around, so it wasn’t too bad.
+I had flashbacks to August 2017 when we built the garage foundation.
+Luckily, we only had about ⅓ of the blocks to lug around, so it wasn’t too bad.

 We wound up with a pretty good system going of placing block #1, making sure it was level from corner to corner, then placing block #2 and leveling it against the previous one.
 It was a tedious process but only took about three days to complete.